 HBRR Ref Risk Detail Current Risk Score Committee 1 (738) Access to Unscheduled Care If we fail to provide timely access to Unscheduled Care then this will have an impact on quality & safety of patient care as well as patient and family experience and achievement of targets.
 There are challenges with capacity/staffing across the Health and Social care sectors.
-25 Quality & Safety

-HBRR Ref Risk Detail Current Risk Score Committee 16 (840) Access and Planned Care.
-There is a risk of harm to patients if we fail to diagnose 20 Quality & Safety and treat them in a timely way.
-0 111 0 0 1 1 48 (1563) Failure to sustain Child and Adolescent Mental Health Services Primary & specialist CAMHS services are delivered by Cwm Taf University Health Board on behalf of the health board.
+25 Quality & Safety 16 (840) Access and Planned Care.
+There is a risk of harm to patients if we fail to diagnose and treat them in a timely way.
+20 Quality & Safety 48 (1563) Failure to sustain Child and Adolescent Mental Health Services Primary & specialist CAMHS services are delivered by Cwm Taf University Health Board on behalf of the health board.
 The ability to sustain performance is dependent on consistency and availability of staff which due to the small numbers in the various CAMHS teams can affect achievement of waiting times significantly.
-16 Quality & Safety 50 (1761) Access to Cancer Services A backlog of patients now presenting with suspected cancer has accumulated during the pandemic, creating an increase in referrals into the health board which is greater than the current capacity for prompt diagnosis and treatment.
+12 Reduced from 16 Quality & Safety 50 (1761) Access to Cancer Services A backlog of patients now presenting with suspected cancer has accumulated during the pandemic, creating an increase in referrals into the health board which is greater than the current capacity for prompt diagnosis and treatment.
 Because of this there is a risk of delay in diagnosing patients with cancer, and consequent delay in commencement of treatment, which could lead to poor patient outcomes and failure to achieve targets.
-25 Quality & Safety 82 (2554) Risk of closure of Burns service if Burns Anaesthetic Consultant cover not sustained There is a risk that adequate Burns Consultant Anaesthetist cover will not be sustained, potentially resulting in closure to this regional service, harm to those patients who would require access to it when closed and the associated reputational damage.
-16 Quality & Safety
+25 Quality & Safety